-Summer isn't over yet, so salads are still on many of our menus.
-For a pleasant change from those made with greens or pasta, here's a recipe using fresh pineapple that might surprise you.
+Summer is fast approaching, so its time to up your fresh salad game.
+For a pleasant change from those made with greens or pasta, here's a recipe using fresh pineapple and dice bell pepper that might surprise you.

-it is light and refreshing, but also delivers a bit of a kick.
-The pineapple and sweet peppers combine for a burst of sweet flavors, plus there's a touch of heat from the serrano pepper.
-It keeps well in the refrigerator for about a week and actually tastes better as it marinates in its own juices.
+This Spicy Fresh Pineapple and Pepper Salad is light and refreshing, but also delivers a bit of a kick.
+The pineapple and peppers combine for a burst of sweet flavors, plus there's a touch of heat from the Serrano pepper.
+It's a salad that keeps well in the refrigerator for about a week and, if you ask me, it actually tastes better as it marinates in its own juices.

 How to cut a fresh pineapple